Afro-Germans: Since 1945

 The end of World War II brought Allied occupation forces into Germany.
 American, British and French forces included numerous soldiers of African American, Afro-Caribbean or African descent, and some of them fathered children with ethnic German women.
 At the time, these armed forces generally maintained non-fraternization rules and discouraged civilian-soldier marriages.
-Around 8,000 of these biracial Afro German children were born immediately after the war, making up about 1% of all births in ethnically homogeneous West Germany in 1945. " Most single ethnic German mothers kept their "brown babies", but thousands were adopted by American families and grew up in the United States.
+Around 5,000 of these biracial Afro-German children were born after the war by 1955.
+Most single ethnic German mothers kept their "brown babies", but thousands were adopted by American families and grew up in the United States.
 Often they did not learn their full ancestry until reaching adulthood.

 Until the end of the Cold War, the United States kept more than 100,000 U.S. soldiers stationed on German soil.
-These men established their lives in Germany.
+During their stay, these men established their lives in Germany.
 They often brought families with them or founded new ones with ethnic German wives and children.
 The federal government of West Germany pursued a policy of isolating or removing from Germany those children that it described as "mixed-race negro children".

 Audre Lorde, Black American writer and activist, spent the years from 1984 to 1992 teaching at the Free University of Berlin.
 During her time in Germany, often called "The Berlin Years," she helped push the coining of the term "Afro-German" into a movement that addressed the intersectionality of race, gender, and sexual orientation.
-She encouraged Black German women such as May Ayim and Ika Hügel-Marshall to write and publish poems and autobiographies as a means of gaining visibility and.
+She encouraged Black German women such as May Ayim and Ika Hügel-Marshall to write and publish poems and autobiographies as a means of gaining visibility.
 She pursued intersectional global feminism and acted as an advocate for that movement in Germany.

 Immigration

-Since 1981, Germany has had immigration from African countries, mostly Nigeria and Ghana, who were seeking work.
-Some of the Ghanaians also came to study in German universities.
+Since 1981, Germany has seen immigration from African countries, mostly Nigeria, Eritrea and Ghana, who were seeking political asylum, work or studies in German universities.

 Below are the largest (Sub-Saharan) African groups in Germany.

+Racism and social status

+According to a survey conducted by the European Union Agency for Fundamental Rights, which asked over 16.000 immigrants, including over 6.700 people born in sub-Saharan Africa, the highest rate of reported discrimination in the last years, was in German-Speaking Europe, particularly Germany with 54% reporting having experienced racist harassment, well above the EU average of 30%.